Super Bowl LIII halftime show: Reception

+The performance was universally panned.
 In the United States, the Super Bowl LIII halftime show attracted 99.04 million viewers, The viewership for the halftime show was slightly higher than the game itself, which was viewed by an average of 98.4 million television viewers.

 Dominic Patten of Deadline Hollywood called the show "terrible" and stated it lacked "lift-off or soul."
 Writing for Yahoo!
 Entertainment, Lyndsey Parker called it the "dullest ... most underwhelming and instantly forgettable halftime show of all time."
 Alex Suskind of Entertainment Weekly called it "lackluster" and "boring".
 Greg Kot of The Baltimore Sun called it an "empty-calorie display of corporate-pop competence."
 Clémence Michallon of The Independent gave it two stars out of five and stated it "failed to impress."

 Jon Caramanica of The New York Times felt that "in a performance that was dynamically flat, mushy at the edges, worthy of something much worse than derision: a shrug.
 It was an inessential performance from a band that might have lost some moral authority if it had any moral authority to lose."
 Rhian Daly of NME said it was "surprise-free, trite, and soulless" and "with Maroon 5's set, [Levine]'s given the world an easy target – one that's boring, trite, and saying absolutely nothing of any value whatsoever."
 Jake Nevins of The Guardian also gave the performance two out of five stars, writing "Adam Levine's torso can't save tedious affair."
 However, Kevin Coffey of the Omaha World-Herald said "it was exactly what it needed to be."